 Testosterone: The main hormone for trans men given during HRT.
 Testosterone has many effects including deepening of voice pitch, decrease in body fat and increase in muscle and the development of facial and body hair.

-Third Gender: A person who does not identify with the traditional genders of man or woman, but identifies with another gender.
-Third gender is often the gender category available in societies that recognize three or more genders.
+Third Gender: A person who is not a man or woman.
+Third gender is a gender category available in societies that recognize three or more genders.

-Top Surgery: The surgical procedures on the breasts of trans* patients.
+Top Surgery: The surgical procedures on the chest of trans patients.